Quillota: History

-The Quillota valley had been densely populated for about 2,000 years.
+The Quillota Valley had been populated for about 2,000 years.
 At the outset, the area was inhabited by Native Americans of the Bato and Lleo-Lleo cultures, who had migrated to the valley because of the fertile land south of the Aconcagua River.
 These natives were later influenced by Mapuches and Diaguitas.
 The Diaguitas are credited with the evolution of the local culture of the Aconcagua zone and were well known for their pottery.

 Later, Quillota was mitma and the capital of Qullasuyu, the southern Inca Empire.

 Diego de Almagro arrived in the valley in 1536.
-Incan scouts directed him to a beautiful and very fertile valley where the "Quillotas" lived.
-(Even before Almagro's arrival, a Spanish soldier from Peru called Don Gonzalo Calvo de Barrientos had been captured by the Quillotas and lived in the valley, learning the local language and culture during his captivity.)
+Incan scouts led him to a beautiful and fertile valley where the "Quillotas" lived.
+Before Almagro's arrival, a Spanish soldier from Peru called Gonzalo Calvo de Barrientos had been captured by the Quillotas and lived in the valley, learning the local language and culture during his captivity.

-Almagro was delighted with the valley, but as he was searching for gold and finding none he returned to Peru.
-Almagro crossed the valley of Quillota and its environs.
-Having found the Aconcagua river overflowing and with few possibilities of finding gold, he deemed the land too difficult and returned to Peru, where he was executed.
+Although Almagro was delighted by the discovery of the valley, the purpose of his journey had been to find gold.
+Unsuccessful in his objective, he returned to Peru, where he was later executed.

-Later, in 1540, Pedro de Valdivia arrived in Chile with the title of Governor of Chile.
-He arrived in the valley and built farms and houses, mainly for the slaves and the Indians who were working for him.
-Almost the whole area occupied by present-day Quillota was de Valdivia's property.

-De Valdivia established here his fortress between San Pedro and Limache, extracting gold from La Campana mountain and cultivating the Rautén valley, La Palma and Boco, taking for himself all the area as his personal property, leaving the Mapocho valley as the capital when he founded Santiago.
+In 1540, Pedro de Valdivia arrived in the Quillota Valley with the title of Governor of Chile.
+He built farms and houses, mainly for the slaves and the Indians who were working for him.
+Most of the area presently occupied by Quillota had originally been his property.
+Valdivia established a fortress between San Pedro and Limache, extracted gold from La Campana Mountain, and cultivated the Rautén Valley, La Palma and Boco.
+He took the entire area as his personal property, leaving the Mapocho Valley as the capital when he founded Santiago.

-After the conquest and during the Colonial period, the population was increasing with the mix of races (Spaniards and Aconcaguas) and culture.

 In 1585, Quillota was declared the capital of the Corregimiento de Quillota, a large province between Illapel and Casablanca.

-In the 16th century, attempts were made to found a village in the Quillota valley with all the features and requirements ordered by the Spanish Crown, but it did not succeed.
+In the 16th century, attempts were made to found a village in the Quillota Valley with all the features and requirements ordered by the Spanish Crown, but it did not succeed.